Two years part-time

 Fees and finance

-- Part-time tuition fee: £915 per 20 credits (please contact the Infozone for further information.
+- UK part-time tuition fee: £972 per 20 credits (please contact the Student Life Centre for further information).

 At the University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.

-As entry to the Counselling subject area does require specific subject knowledge, applicants are expected to have achieved an appropriate introductory course in counselling.
+- Applicants are expected to have achieved an appropriate introductory course in counselling

-Students will require placement in a counselling setting that enables them to complete 100 hours of clinical practice which will commence from the second semester of year one.
+- Students will require a placement in a counselling setting that enables them to complete 100 hours of clinical practice which will commence from the second semester of year one.